 Bring your own device (BYOD) policies are nothing new in the corporate world, as consumerization proponents tout decreased IT costs and improvements in employee satisfaction.

 E-discovery tools and processes, however, are lagging far behind this mobility trend.
-During a discovery case, lawyers looking for evidence can demand access to all company data -- a process made much more convoluted when that data is not only on the organization's network, but also scattered on numerous employees'
+During a discovery case, lawyers looking for evidence can demand access to all company data -- a process made much more convoluted when that data is not only on the organization's network, but also scattered on numerous employees' personal mobile devices.

 A lot of times, companies don't have a good policy -- that's where they get into trouble.